Gloriosa Lily Care: Growing Gloriosa Rothschildiana

 February to May

-Plant the large tuber about 4″ inches deep, horizontally in a rich well draining soil.
+Plant the large tuber about 4″ inches deep, horizontally in a rich, well-draining soil.

-This will mean the plants roots and tender growth will not be disturbed later on.
+This will mean the plant’s roots and tender growth will not be disturbed later on.

 Be Bold!
-In a larger pot, plant multiple Gloriosa Lily tubers for an exotic looking display.
+In a larger pot, plant multiple Gloriosa Lily tubers for an exotic-looking display.

 May to August

-Provide good humidity for best growing results.
+Provide good humidity for best-growing results.

 August to February

-When flowers stops, slowly reduce watering.
+When flowers stop, slowly reduce watering.

 After the top has withered, cut and remove it and prep the tuber for winter storage.